 Biometric Systems of Identification and Their Relevance

-UGC-NET Paper 2 Unit VIII notes on biometrics: physiological vs behavioural modalities, FAR/FRR/EER, AFIS, UIDAI Aadhaar, CrPC (Identification) Act 2022.
+Biometrics: physiological vs behavioural modalities, FAR/FRR/EER, AFIS, UIDAI Aadhaar, CrPC (Identification) Act 2022.

 Last updated:

 Treat this as a definition-plus-comparison topic.
 Memorise the seven properties of a good biometric, the physiological-versus-behavioural split, the four core performance metrics (FAR, FRR, EER, ROC), and the two India-specific statutes that frame the whole field.
-The voice, fingerprint and gait modalities each have their own dedicated NET topics; this page is the umbrella that ties them together.
+The voice, fingerprint and gait modalities each have their own dedicated examiners topics; this page is the umbrella that ties them together.

 - Biometric